endergreen12/pjsekai-frida-scripts/README.md

 # Scripts
 ## mv-free-camera.ts

-The left half of the screen is for moving the position and the right half is for moving the viewpoint
+Use the left half of the screen to move, and the right half to look around

 https://github.com/user-attachments/assets/a8406dd8-b1c2-4d40-a2f6-6733dd3fda58